About this scholarship

 - how the intended program of study would potentially enhance the mutual understanding of the subject under study between Australia and Thailand.

-Applications are assessed on the strength of the following criteria:
+Applications are assessed based on the strength of the following criteria:

 - Written statement